The Pros and Cons of an HOA

 Stereotyping is not something anyone should be doing.
 However, at the same time, stereotypes do typically stem from some truth.
 Not every HOA will have these issues, but some more common ones are below.

 • High Fees: An HOA can charge high fees.
-For example, if living in a neighborhood with a golf course, two swimming pools, three parks, and a nature trail, the HOA fees can be hundreds of dollars every month.
+For example, if living in a neighborhood with a golf course, two swimming pools, tennis court, fitness center, tree parks, and a nature trail, the HOA fees can be hundreds of dollars every month.

 • Social Club: Yes, some HOA boards of directors can be sort of like a high school clique group.
 When and if this happens, this group of friends can get together and make changes that they find convenient while leaving everyone else behind.
 In other words, if they all have young kids, here comes a splash pad!
 The tricky part is that there isn’t an actual election for this.
 Once a group is formed, there isn’t a way to officially overthrow or change that group.